A new lower bound for deterministic pop-stack-sorting: Abstract

 \section{Abstract}

-The pop-stack-sorting process is a variation of the stack-sort process.
-We consider a deterministic version of this process, and provide a new lower bound of $\frac{3}{5}n$ for the number of sorts to fully sort a uniformly randomly chosen permutation via a useful lemma.
+The pop-stack-sorting process is a variation of the stack-sorting process.
+We consider a deterministic version of this process.
+We prove a lemma which characterises interior elements of increasing runs after $t$ iterations of the process and provide a new lower bound of $\frac{3}{5}n$ for the number of iterations of the process to fully sort a uniformly randomly chosen permutation of length $n$.